 So when my first contractions started to appear at 4 am in the morning I immediately put the hypnobirthing tracks on and I started to do my visualisations.
 I have to say that at that point I was feeling as if I’m having a painful period so there was not that much to distract from.
 Few hours later I was in a bigger pain but listening to Sophie’s voice kept calming me down.

 However my reaction to stronger waves of contractions that were about to come was not what I have planned or expected.
 In the hospital it turned out that I will be throwing up quite often during the second stage of labour.
 I could not eat anything, even water made me sick; eventually they had to put me on a water drip.

 I have to admit that as much as I wanted the tracks to work during the last, most difficult stage of labour, I could not bother to listen to them.
 I tried to use all the advice that I learned from the book and although it didn’t work for me with every painful contraction, I believe I put the focus on a right thing when it was the most needed ( in the combination with gas and air).

 So is it worth practising hypnobirthing?
 I would say yes, definitely.
 By this day I enjoy the benefits of mindfulness practice in the most stressful situations (and there are many when the baby finally arrives!).
 It is so important to keep the right mind while you are pregnant and during labour; I’d say any kind of mediation will be beneficial for you.

-Just because my birthing experience was not exactly as I wished for, it doesn’t mean your one won’t be positive.
-Nevertheless you have to be ready for anything as nobody can predict the unpredictable.
+Anyway, just because my birthing experience was not exactly as I wished for, it doesn’t mean your one won’t be positive.
+You just have to be ready for anything as nobody can predict the unpredictable!